KIT-HYD/geostatistics_lecture/distance/README.md

 Create a scatter plot that relates each separating distance between any of the point pairs to the corresponding distance in value.

+## Task 5

+Last but not least, we will formulate a more functional relationship between the two distance measures formulated in the previous tasks.
+Calculate the arithmetic mean and variance (first and second univariate statistical moment) for each of the distance lag classes.
+Plot these relationships.

+Now consider the results from Task 4.
+Are these relationships sufficiently describing the interconnection of proximity in distance and proximity in value?